Findus23/guides/content/guide/jax-tricks/index.md

 This is an unordered list of useful things I found while using [JAX](https://docs.jax.dev/en/latest/), that don't seem to be documented well somewhere else.
 Partially this is because these features are experimental, so don't depend on them working the exact same way in future versions of JAX.
-Nevertheless they might be useful during development and testing and have been tested using JAX 0.5.3 as of writing.
+Nevertheless, they might be useful during development and testing and have been tested using JAX 0.5.3 as of writing.

 <!--more-->